Skip to navigation Skip to content

 5

-Does the child receiving AIC, ABA, ABY or SFA Group 2 also meet the definition of an FTB child or regular care child?
+Does the child receiving AIC, ABA, ABY or SFA Group 2 also meet the definition of a Family Tax Benefit (FTB) child or regular care child?

 Note: customers receiving ABA, ABY or SFA Group 2 who are also receiving FTB or meet the definition of an FTB or regular care child, will be included in the family pool as an AIC/ABA, ABY/CUR or ABY/SFA child and as an FTB or regular care child.